raspberrypilearning/scratch-3-phrasebook/en/step_1.md

 ## Introduction

-In this project, you will create an interactive phrasebook that will translate some useful phrases into different languages.
+In this project, you will create an interactive phrasebook that translates useful phrases into different languages.

 ### What you will make

 --- no-print ---
-Select a country to choose it's language, then select objects to here some translated phrases.
+Click on a country's flag to choose a language.
+Then click on objects to hear some translated phrases.
 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/277527926/?autostart=false" frameborder="0" scrolling="no"></iframe>
 </div>